-Under the above-mentioned framework, the Guidelines seek to present the relationship between the actual activities of enterprises, etc. and the Antimonopoly Act in a manner as plain as possible.
+Under the above-mentioned framework, the Guidelines seek to present the relationship between the actual activities of enterprises, etc. and the Antimonopoly Act in a manner as plain as possible[].
 Accordingly, the supposed cases listed herein are merely abstracted examples broken down into patterns.
 When an act does not fit into any supposed cases provided as "Acts that do not pose problems under the Antimonopoly Act" in the Guidelines, it does not mean that the act violates the Antimonopoly Act.
-Furthermore, even if the Guidelines illustrate supposed cases as "Acts that pose problems under the Antimonopoly Act", the JFTC may exceptionally find such acts do not violate the act in consideration of various additional factors which include elimination of the anti-competitive effects by measures such as measures to block information. and market trends including the international competitive situation such as increased import pressure from overseas if an enterprises, etc. provides an explanation regarding additional factors and the elimination of the anti-competitive effects, etc. are recognized as facts.
+Furthermore, even if the Guidelines illustrate supposed cases as "Acts that pose problems under the Antimonopoly Act", the JFTC may exceptionally find such acts do not violate the act in consideration of various additional factors.
 Having these circumstances, the JFTC will actively address consultations from enterprises with meaningful communications in reference to what the guidelines say, to promote initiatives by enterprises toward realization of a green society.
-It should be needless
+It should be needless to say that, whether a specific act of an enterprise, etc. including any cases which are not illustrated in the Guidelines constitutes a violation is finally to be determined on a case-by-case basis in light of the provisions of the Antimonopoly Act.[10]